top of page

 b) It reminds you that it’s possible for you too.

-• Reaching out to role models you admire (LinkedIn, Instagram, even YouTube)
+• Reaching out to people you want to learn from (LinkedIn, Instagram, even YouTube)

 • Joining communities or clubs filled with curious, driven people